 How does the WordPress Automatic Updates system actually work?

 There is not much in the way of explanation about this feature from WordPress.org.
-You really only get a handle on it if you're coding with it, and after much trial and error, here is the ultimate basics of how WordPress automatic updates works.
+You really only get a handle on it if you're coding with it, and after much trial and error, here are the ultimate basics of how WordPress automatic updates works.

 How does the WordPress Automatic Updates work?

 Below is a basic run-down of how the automatic updates system works.
-It's not complete, and there may be errors, but if you're a developer, or you just want to understand how it works and why perhaps it's not working on your site, this is a good place to start.
+It's not complete, and there may be mistakes, but if you're a developer, or you just want to understand how it works and why perhaps it's not working on your site, this is a good place to start.

 1) WP Cron Runs the Automatic Updates action